 -

 Consider Composite Action: In composite construction, the beam is structurally connected to the slab or deck above it, creating a composite section with a higher moment of inertia.
-This can significantly reduce deflection and increase the load-carrying capacity of the beam.
-Ensure that the connection between the beam and the slab is strong enough to transfer shear forces effectively.
+This can significantly reduce deflection and increase the load-carrying capacity of the beam. confirm that the connection between the beam and the slab is strong enough to transfer shear forces effectively.

 -